Jose C. Campos: Early life

 Jose Campos was born in Dasmariñas, Cavite.
 He received his education from Dasmariñas Elementary School in 1936 as valedictorian, and Cavite High School in 1940 as valedictorian.

 He then received his Associate in Arts degree from the University of the Philippines in 1945 with Honors, his Bachelor of Laws from University of the Philippines College of Law in 1949 as cum laude.
-He passed the Bar Examinations on 1949 with a rating of 93.1% (5th Placer).
+He passed the Bar Examinations in 1949 with a rating of 93.1% (5th Placer).

 He also received his Masters of Laws from Yale Law School in 1952 and his postgraduate studies in Corporation Law and Taxation from Yale Law School from 1964 to 1965.
 He was a Fulbright-Smith Mundt Scholar.

 He is a member of Upsilon Sigma Phi.
 He received a Distinguished Service Award from the fraternity in 1973.

 He was married to Ma.
 Clara A. Lopez-Campos, a noted authority in Corporate and Banking Laws and is a Professor Emerita of the University of the Philippines.